troydhanson/info-theory/hamming/README.md

 Extended Hamming codes

-While the encoding above can correct one error in seven bits, it does not correct or detect two or more errors.
+The encoding above can correct one error in seven bits.
 We can add a parity bit.
 Then we can correct one error among the 8 bits and detect the presence of a second, uncorrectable error.

     % echo "hello, world!" > original
     % ./ecc -x -i original -o encoded